10 Best Sports Compression Socks Reviewed

-Compression socks are typically a blend of lycra, spandex, nylon and cotton that are woven in different patterns and thickness.
-Many of the athletic versions offer antimicrobial properties which prohibit the growth of odor-causing bacteria and fungus.
+Compression socks are typically a blend of lycra, spandex, nylon, and cotton that are woven in different patterns and thicknesses.
+Many of the athletic versions offer antimicrobial properties that prohibit the growth of odor-causing bacteria and fungus.

 q: Are compression socks machine washable?

 Yes, they are, regardless of which materials are used, if you check out your washing machine, choose a washing cycle that matches the materials you know are used for your socks.
 This way you will not over wash or under wash or damage a pair of socks.
 It is recommended to hand wash your compression socks with a mild detergent and roll them in a towel while gently pressing down on them to remove the moisture.
 Air dry or tumble dry on low heat if needed.

 q: Can I wear these socks if I don't have an injury.